WHAT ARE THE OWNER'S

 The Gross is estimated by multiplying mileage by average rate per mile, it does not reflect the actual gross you will be making.

 Insurance reflects the company insurance rate.
-It may also be higher depending on driver record.
+It may also vary from one year to another, or based on driver record.

 The downpayment minimum amount that needs to be paid upfront before starting operations is $250.

-Diesel cost is estimated at $3.00 per gallon with fuel consumption of 5.5.
+Diesel cost is estimated at $4.00 per gallon with fuel consumption of 5 miles per gallon.
 It may vary.

 Weekly balance reflects your earnings from a given week.
 Depending on how your truck runs, it could be getting you over $3000 take-home profit every week, but it could also be resulting in negative balance weeks if the truck breaks down or remains idle.